Price Oracles

 • Triggering TP/SL and conditional orders

-Oracle updates are published every ~3 seconds, ensuring accurate and timely tracking of global spot markets.
+Oracle updates will be published every ~3 seconds, ensuring accurate and timely tracking of global spot markets.

 Design Overview

-Nexus uses a validator-published, multi-source, volume-weighted oracle for spot pricing in the DEX Alpha.
+Nexus will use a validator-published, multi-source, volume-weighted oracle for spot pricing in the Exchange Alpha.

 This design draws inspiration from validator-driven mechanisms but replaces stake-based weighting with market volume-based weighting, creating a more market-neutral and liquidity-reflective system.

-Every validator independently computes a spot oracle price for each supported asset using aggregated data from major centralized exchanges and, when appropriate, Nexus-native markets.
+Every validator will independently compute a spot oracle price for each supported asset using aggregated data from major centralized exchanges and, when appropriate, Nexus-native markets.

 Validator Responsibilities

-1. Fetches spot mid-prices for each asset from supported exchanges
+1. Fetch spot mid-prices for each asset from supported exchanges

-2. Computes a volume-weighted median across these sources
+2. Compute a volume-weighted median across these sources

-3. Publishes an updated oracle price roughly every 3 seconds
+3. Publish an updated oracle price roughly every 3 seconds

-4. Signs and broadcasts the price to other validators and the network
+4. Sign and broadcast the price to other validators and the network

 These prices are then aggregated into a final L1 oracle price consumed by NexusCore.